USS HOWARD DDG 83

 August 21, The Howard recently moored at Naval Weapons Station Seal Beach, Calif., for ammo offload.

 November 14, DDG 83 is currently moored at Huntington Ingalls Industries Continental Maritime of San Diego shipyard.

-March 31, 2015 USS Howard departed Pier 10, Naval Base San Diego for sea trials after a six-month SRA.
+March 31, 2015 USS Howard departed Pier 10, Naval Base San Diego for a two-day underway to conduct sea trials following a six-month SRA.